 In the past six months, a banking software vendor company, ITTI Digital, has undergone a massive transformation.
 They partnered with UXDA to completely reinvent a 15-year-old core banking solution.
 This transformation has ensured a dramatic increase in banking's service speed, employee productivity and customer satisfaction.
 The learning curve of banking employees has been reduced from several weeks to a few hours.
 Also, the potential for costly human errors has been significantly decreased.
-The new core banking solution has provided ITTI Digital with the opportunity to expand in the global market.
+The new core banking system design has provided ITTI Digital with the opportunity to expand in the global market.
 With ITTI Digital’s permission, we are sharing an exclusive step-by-step case study on designing a next-generation banking back office that will definitely become a game changer in the industry.

-Problem: Outdated Core Banking System Ruins Everything
+Problem: Outdated Core Banking System Design Ruins Everything

-It's a well-known yet well-hidden fact that banking back-office solutions are causing a lot of problems.
+It's a well-known yet well-hidden fact that core banking back-office solutions are causing a lot of problems.
 The banks themselves are often embarrassed about the outdated solutions that go against their modern-looking appearance.

 So, the ugly truth is that today the majority of current banking back-office solutions are slow, complex, clumsy and leading the employees to mistakes instead of helping to avoid them.